acord-robotics/stellarios/docs/config.md

 ---
+layout: page
+title: Config
 description: >
   This chapter covers the many configuration options of Hydejack, allowing you to tailor it to your needs.
 hide_description: true
+sitemap: false
 ---

-# Config
 Once Jekyll is running, you can start with basic configuration by adding various entries to `_config.yml`.
-Besides these descriptions, you can also read the [annotated config file](https://github.com/qwtel/hydejack/blob/v8/_config.yml).
+Besides the documentation here, you can also read the [annotated config file][config].

-**NOTE**: When making changes to `_config.yml`, it is necessary to restart the Jekyll process for changes to take effect.
+When making changes to `_config.yml`, it is necessary to restart the Jekyll process for changes to take effect.
-{:.message}

-## Table of Contents
-{:.no_toc}
+{:.note}

 0. this unordered seed list will be replaced by toc as unordered list {:toc}